sibirbil/marsopt/docs/source/algorithm.md

 That makes the integer sampler a natural extension of the numerical mutation rule rather than a separate ad hoc mechanism.

 ### 7.8.
-Categorical Sampling with Diversity-Aware Exploration
+Categorical Sampling with Good/Bad Contrast

 The categorical update combines two complementary mechanisms:

-- **Diversity-aware exploration**: the parabolic exploration probability acts as an automatic correction for elite concentration.
-When elites are dominated by one category, the algorithm injects more uniform exploration mid-run.
-The parabolic schedule $4\,p_t(1-p_t)$ ensures this correction is strongest when it matters most and does not interfere with early random exploration or late refinement.
+- **Good/bad contrast**: the exploit branch compares how strongly each category appears in the current elite set versus the rest of the active pool.
+The log-ratio $\log p^{\text{good}} - \log p^{\text{bad}}$ favors categories that separate strong trials from weak ones.

-- **Elite frequency softmax**: the exploit branch uses elite frequencies (rather than one-hot averages) as the base signal.
-This is a more direct representation of categorical preference and pairs naturally with the temperature-scaled softmax.
-As before, Gaussian perturbation prevents rigid reuse of the modal category, and the increasing softmax sharpness gradually reduces entropy over time.
+- **Rank-weighted reuse of elites**: within the good set, better elites contribute more than borderline elites.
+In addition, the implementation may directly keep the parent elite category when mutation does not fire, preserving useful local structure across mixed-variable proposals.

-This is closely related in spirit to Boltzmann sampling and annealing-style control of randomness.
-The analogy is useful, but it should be read as a descriptive connection rather than as a proof that MARS inherits simulated-annealing convergence guarantees.
+This is closely related in spirit to TPE-style density-ratio reasoning, but it should be interpreted as a practical heuristic layered on top of the existing elite-based search rather than as a full Parzen-estimator model.

 ## 8. References